 If you want to build a full-fledge enterprise-wide structure then follow the top-down approach and build a data warehouse.
 If you want to build a departmental-wide structure then follow the bottom-up approach and build a data mart.

-Still not clear then let have a tabular representation of the differences of the data warehouse and data mart.
+Still not clear then let us overview a tabular representation of the differences of the data warehouse and data mart.

 |Data Warehouse||Data Mart|